andlo/mycroft-skills-list-gitbook/skills/xbox-control-skill.tgru.md

 ---
-description: 'Lets you control your Xbox One by voice'
+description: Lets you control your Xbox One by voice
 ---

 ### _xbox-control-skill.tgru_